qrvey/partner-portal/docs/admin/08-Content Deployment/automated-CD-segregated.md

 ### Prepare Target App for Deployment

-From the **Prod** environment, use the API to execute the follow steps.
+From the **Prod** environment, use the API to execute the following steps.

 1. Call the [CreateServer()](https://qrvey.stoplight.io/docs/qrvey-api-doc/2a028d399e95b-create-server) endpoint and pass in the following request parameters:
     * `name` = any name you want